Canadian Dividend Investors

 1

-Every investment carries some level of financial risk.
-For example when a Treasury Bill matures, the purchasing power of the principal amount you receive may be lower than when you bought it, because the rate of interest paid by the Bill was less than the rate of inflation.
+Benjamin Graham was an American economist, financial analyst and professor at the Columbia Business School in New York, NY.
+He understood that every investment carries some level of financial risk.
+For example, when a Treasury Bill matures, the purchasing power of the principal amount you receive may be lower than when you bought it, because the rate of interest paid by the Bill was less than the rate of inflation.

 In general, I suggest that you only consider owning companies that have a market value (the current share price times the number of outstanding common shares) of more than 1 billion dollars.
-This criteria will ensure that the shares can be readily bought and sold on the stock market.
-Smaller companies may be listed on the markets, however their shares may be thinly traded, which can cause share prices to fluctuate significantly from day to day.
-In particular, if the shares are in high demand, it may be difficult to acquire them at a reasonable price, or if large numbers of shares being are offered for sale, it may be difficult or impossible to find a buyer at a reasonable price.
+This requirement will ensure that the shares can be readily bought and sold on the stock market.
+Smaller companies are listed on the markets; however their shares may be thinly traded, which can cause their share prices to fluctuate significantly from day to day or even hour to hour.
+In particular, if the shares are in high demand, it may be difficult to acquire them at a reasonable price or, if large numbers of shares are being are offered for sale, it may be difficult or impossible to sell your shares at a reasonable price.

-VLIS assigns a Safety Rank to all of the 1700 companies in their coverage universe.
-As indicated by the red arrow on the image above, in the upper left corner of the VLIS Report, the Safety Rank for Sun Life Financial has been assigned a value of 2.
-The VLIS ranking system ranges from 1 (the highest safety rank) to 5 (the lowest safety rank) relative to the other 1700 companies in the VLIS universe.
-The number of companies included in each safety rank are not necessarily the same.
-The Safety rank is derived from each company's Financial Strength Rating and the stock price stability.
+Value Line assigns a Safety Rank to all of the 1700 companies in their coverage universe.
+The ranking system ranges from 1 (the highest safety rank) to 5 (the lowest) relative to the other 1700 companies in the Value Line universe.
+The number of companies included in each Safety Rank are not necessarily equal.
+The Safety Rank is derived from each company's Financial Strength Rating and the Stock's Price Stability rating and is shown in the upper left corner of foregoing image, as indicated by the red arrow.
+In this case, the Value Line analyst has assigned Sun Life a Safety Rank of 2.
+Safety Rankings of 1 or 2 are considered suitable for conservative investors.

 1. Attributed to Benjamin Graham.
 Source unknown.